 When a singer is wearing an in-ear monitor, that earpiece is directly giving them what they prefer to hear in their ear.
 This can help you sing better as a singer because you can hear the key and rhythm of the song well enough to stay in tune with the music.
 It won't bring out any skills you don't already have in your arsenal.

 The earpiece could malfunction completely, or it could just not be loud enough, which would force the singer to hold it closer to their ear.
 It could be loose and about to fall out, also causing the singer to hold their ear.
-This happens often with cheaper brands and is a huge reason why professionals prefer custom in-ear monitors.
-While many things can go wrong with the monitor, most of the time these things don't happen, so don't worry too much about their faultiness if you're not in need of the best right now.
+This often happens with cheaper brands and is a huge reason why professionals prefer custom in-ear monitors.
+While many things can go wrong with the monitor, these things don't happen most of the time, so don't worry too much about their faultiness if you do not require the best right now.

 Related Post: Why Do Singers Hold One Ear When Performing?